Overview of Experiencing EMDR Therapy

 - future actions

 "Processing" does not mean talking about a traumatic experience.
-"Processing" means setting up a learning state that will allow experiences that are causing problems to be "digested" and stored appropriately in your brain.
-That means that what is useful to you from an experience will be learned, and stored with appropriate emotions in your brain, and be able to guide you in positive ways in the future.
+"Processing" means setting up a learning state that will allow experiences causing problems to be "digested" and stored appropriately in your brain.
+That means that what is useful to you from an experience will be learned and stored with appropriate emotions in your brain and can guide you positively in the future.

 The inappropriate emotions, beliefs, and body sensations will be discarded.
-Negative emotions, feelings and behaviors are generally caused by unresolved earlier experiences that are pushing you in the wrong directions.
+Negative emotions, feelings, and behaviors are generally caused by unresolved earlier experiences pushing you in the wrong direction.
 The goal of EMDR therapy is to leave you with the emotions, understanding, and perspectives that will lead to healthy and useful behaviors and interactions.